Sarah Lawrence College

 JAPN 3510

-Prerequisite: Japanese I or its equivalent and permission of the instructor
+Prerequisite: Beginning Japanese or its equivalent and permission of the instructor

 Students will continue to develop basic skills in listening comprehension, speaking, reading, and writing while expanding their vocabulary and knowledge of grammar.
 At the end of the course, students should be able to effectively handle simple communicative tasks and situations, understand simple daily conversations, write short essays, read simple essays, and discuss their content.
 In addition to classes with the faculty instructors, there are weekly, one-on-one tutorials with one of the Japanese language assistants.